Skinnyfromthe9: Career

 Skinnyfromthe9 began putting his music on SoundCloud in 2016.
 In 2017, he released the songs, "Family Rich" featuring Jay Critch and "Count It" featuring Stitches.
 In late 2017, he released the single, "Love Blast," which would go on to accumulate more than 3.5 million streams on SoundCloud.
 In January 2018, Skinny joined Fetty Wap on his "FMF Tour."
 Later that year, it was announced that he had signed to L.A.
 Reid's new record label, HITCO.

 In April 2018, he released a music video for "Love Blast" and also released the single, "Back When I Was Broke."
 The following month, he published music videos for "Back When I Was Broke" and "Pink Choppas."
 Rappers Wiz Khalifa and Russ made cameos in the former video.
 Later that month, Skinny also released the songs, "Space" and "I Drip."

 Beginning in June 2018, Skinny was supposed to join rapper, 24hrs, on his "3200 Lenox Rd." tour, but 24hrs was hospitalized in June, and the tour was canceled.
 In July 2018, Skinny made a cameo appearance in the video for PnB Rock's "London."
 The following month, he released the single, "Jump Out That," featuring PnB Rock.
 Later in August, Skinny was arrested on suspicion of simple assault and theft.

 In October 2018, while serving time in jail, he released a freestyle rap along with two more songs, "Alone" and "Songs About You."
 He was released from jail in November 2018.
 Soon after his release, he published the music video for his song, "Just Left Jail."
-His debut mixtape, It's An Evil World, was released on November 30, 2018, through HITCO.
-It featured guest appearances from Fetty Wap, PnB Rock, and Kap G. going into 2020 skinnyfromthe9 did a song with Hitta Castro that blow up called "In My Feelings2.
+His mixtape, It's An Evil World, was released on November 30, 2018, through HITCO.
+It featured guest appearances from Fetty Wap, PnB Rock, and Kap G.